 Mauka means towards the mountain.
 You may see and hear directions using the word mauka.

-Pali means hill.
+Pali means steep hill or cliff.
 You might hear that lava is flowing down the pali on Hawaii, the Big Island.

 Aina means the land.
 Hawaiian culture has always had a focus on taking care of the land.
 You might also see the word kama’aina which means local, usually long-time Hawaii resident.
 Local residents with valid identification are eligible for kama’aina discounts.